harshitha-reddy-usc/cross-project-piping-module-plus/README.md

-# Cross Project Piping - External Module
+# Cross Project Piping Plus - External Module
 <h2 style='color: #33B9FF;'>Configure Cross Project Piping</h2>
 This module must be enabled on the DESTINATION project.
 Once enabled the configuration is done with in the external module tab on the project.